REConnect: Participatory RE for Social Sustainability: Introduction

 \section{Introduction}

-The invisible infrastructure of modern society, from healthcare systems \cite{committee2012health} to transportation networks \cite{national2020reducing}, from classroom tools \cite{zou2025digital} to social institutions \cite{werthner2020vienna}, software shapes how we live, work, and interact \cite{dodge2011code}.
-It influences the resources we access \cite{noble2018algorithms}, the decisions we make \cite{floridi2015onlife}, and the identities we form \cite{floridi2015onlife}.
-As the boundaries between digital, physical, and social spaces are blurring \cite{bennaceur2024responsible}, software has become a dominant driver of our lived experiences.
-The decisions organizations make in designing these socio-technical systems bear growing ethical, legal, and societal weight \cite{weiser1999computer}.
-Researchers \cite{Shahin_2022, thew2018value, hussain2022can} and recent movements such as digital humanism argue that human values and needs, rights, and dignity should be placed at the center of technology development.
+Software is deeply embedded into the infrastructure of modern society, shaping healthcare systems \cite{committee2012health}, transportation networks \cite{national2020reducing}, educational tools \cite{zou2025digital} and our social institutions \cite{werthner2020vienna}.
+As the boundaries between digital, physical, and social spaces blur \cite{bennaceur2024responsible}, the design of software intensive systems has become inseparable from considerations of \emph{social sustainability}, understood here as the capacity of communities to maintain and improve their well-being over time \cite{ajmal2018conceptualizing}.
+Software influences the resources that people can access \cite{noble2018algorithms}, the decisions they make \cite{floridi2015onlife}, and even the identities that they form \cite{floridi2015onlife}.
+Additionally, software systems encode assumptions about whose needs are prioritized, and whose voices are represented \cite{dodge2011code}.
+Therefore, the decisions organizations make in designing these socio-technical systems carry immense ethical, legal, and societal weight, bearing direct consequences for the social sustainability of the communities they affect \cite{moises2023social}.
+The challenge then, as noted by researchers \cite{Shahin_2022, thew2018value, hussain2022can} and movements such as digital humanism \cite{werthner2020vienna}, is that human values and needs must be placed at the heart of technology development, and must not be treated as secondary concerns.